Get a great result with neat ideas for an easier clean

 Whether you’re cleaning windows with or without a window vac, the right glass cleaners will make life easier and the results that much brighter - our range of HG glass cleaning products are a firm favourite.

-Dealing with dust is all part of the cleaning project, so give yourself an easy time with specially designed tools for the job, like the Colours Venetian Blind Duster.
+Dealing with dust is all part of the cleaning project, so give yourself an easy time with specially designed tools for the job, like the Rubbermaid Flexi Dusting Wand, suitable for dry and wet dusting.
 Dust can aggravate allergies so it’s well worth a thorough approach – dust the areas you see but also the tops of wardrobes, around door frames and even the ceiling.

 When it comes to kitchens, cleaning surfaces is a daily operation but when it’s time to tackle the bigger jobs, find the right cleaners to give you a sparkling result and ensure that you don’t damage materials.